 This month has been a total drag.
 My mind has been dreamily focused on my April vacation.
-However, it wasn’t all bad.
-I have 17.5 months left in PC / 502 days / 76 weeks (total service: 26 months / 114 weeks / 800 days).
-Time is vanishing!!
 The month began well.
 During the second week I attended a regional meeting in Kisumu with other PCVs, at the most Posh-Corps accommodations yet!

-With all the vacationing over the month of February, my diet suffered.
-I decided since my body had been through a week long detox of sorts, I should continue the momentum and re-focus on my goals.
-Generally speaking, dieting in Africa is an easy thing; a selection of market fruits and veggies, plus alternative grains like amaranth, and a variety of lentils and beans are available.
+Generally speaking, eating healthy in Africa is an easy thing; a selection of market fruits and veggies, plus alternative grains like amaranth, and a variety of lentils and beans are available.
 The only drawback is the carb load.
 I feel like I have eaten so many carbs since being here, not the good kind either, white flour chapatis, chips, and ugali.
-I do cut out ugali and only stick to the brown, multi-grain kind that I make at home, chips are my go-to when I am having a rough day, so typically about once a month.
-It is the chapati that is really the bad apple in my entire eating plan.
-Overall I feel I do well, sticking to brown rice or rice noodles when I am at home, but sometimes I just need chapati, although I should try cutting it out entirely.
+I do cut out ugali and only stick to the brown, multi-grain kind that I make at home, chips are my go-to when I am having a rough day or on the side of the road with a cart vendor.

 I don’t drink soda, except for the occasional Stoney or Coke Zero (if only iced tea was available I wouldn’t drink it at all, but sometimes it is so hot and it is the only cold thing around to help you cool down), my sugar intake is nearly non-existent except for honey, which I use in my oatmeal, and stevia if I decide to make a fancier coffee than my normal black cup in the morning.
 I hardly eat meat due to the availability and health concerns, and stick to a natural soy protein or eggs, and there are no processed foods or dairy in my daily food consumption.
-But I have been doing really well this month, settled back into a regular workout routine, and elated to discover when I was at the doctor’s office that I have dropped around 15# since coming to Kenya and plan on dropping a decent 20# more by COS.
+But I have been doing really well this month, settled back into a regular workout routine, and elated to discover when I was at the doctor’s office that I have dropped around 15# since coming to Kenya.

 Sadly, the food selection here is limited, and local dishes are very predictable with preparation techniques tending to make them less nutritious.
 Additionally, the availability of food is affected by the dry season; no rain means no crops which means no food or very expensive price increases.
 Since we are moving back into the long rain season I hope to see increased food variety and decreased prices.
 I have seen things like zucchini, eggplant, pumpkin, plums, strawberries, and grapes in my market.
 Now the trick would be teaching locals the value of food variety and healthy food preparation.